GEORGE ROBERTSON, (FSA Scot) – (1835-1916)

 George’s interest in the history of Dunfermline and his willingness to share this knowledge was recognised by the Society of Antiquaries of Scotland and during 1879 he was invited to become a Fellow, an invitation which he accepted.
 This was followed in May, 1880, by George being appointed by H.M.
 Board of Works as Keeper – sometimes described as Custodian – of Dunfermline Abbey and Royal Palace.
 What George’s duties consisted of is unclear but it is assumed he would be responsible for inspecting the fabric of the buildings and reporting any defects which had developed.
 In addition, he would provide guided tours of the buildings.
 However, it should be pointed out this was a voluntary appointment, George being content to attend to the duties of Keeper in his leisure time, he still being very much involved in the family drapery business.

-In his position as Keeper, George gave a guided tour of the Abbey and Palace to HRH Princess Mary, Duchess of Teck and her family, including her thirteen year old daughter Mary, the future Queen Consort of King George V. This took place during a visit the Royal party made to Dunfermline on Friday, 10th October, 1880.
+In his position as Keeper, George gave a guided tour of the Abbey and Palace to HRH Princess Mary, Duchess of Teck and her family, including her thirteen year old daughter Mary, the future Queen Consort of King George V. This took place during a visit the Royal party made to Dunfermline on the 22nd of October, 1880.
 Prior to leaving Dunfermline to return to Hopetoun House, the Duchess and her party enjoyed tea at St Margaret’s Hotel, George being invited to join the group.
+The following Friday, George was again invited to join the Royal Party, this time in Edinburgh, for a visit to the home of his friend, the Dunfermline born artist Sir Joseph Noel Paton.
 George must have impressed the future Queen as many years later she gave him a present of a signed copy of a portrait of herself, together with her grateful thanks.
 (8)

 The 1881 census for Dunfermline shows George, recorded as a draper, and Janet, are now living in Comely Park with their seven children, whose ages range from seventeen to four.
 There are two female servants employed in the house.
 When George took his family to Comely Park is unclear but the fact that a silver penny, from the reign of Edward 1 of England (1272-1307), was found during 1878, in “the grounds of George Robertson, Comely Park”, gives us a clue the Robertson’s had, by that year at least, taken occupancy.
 (9) It should be noted the Comely Park we know today is not the Comely Park George and his family knew.
 This was the early name given to the street we now know as Park Avenue, the name change taking place when, on 8th October, 1894, Dunfermline Town Council accepted the road as a public thoroughfare.
 (10) To add to the confusion, the street we know today as Comely Park, was originally known as Comely Park Place.